seastan/lotr-lcg-set-generator/README.md

 - `run_all.bat`

 Please note, this script is for the Windows platform only.
-It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may stuck on the Strange Eons step).
+It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may be stuck on the Strange Eons step).
 To minimize the risks:

 - Don't leave Strange Eons open.
 - Make sure the Strange Eons window was maximized when you closed it.